Fractured Magic: Chapter Ten

 “Did Edith talk at all about Ellaes?”
 Roman asked, taking advantage of Tabia’s good mood while he could.

 Tabia shook her head.
-“She called it a 'narrative embellishment.'
-Either it was made up, or she had to deal with people believing it was for so long that she no longer believes it herself.
+“She called that part of the story a ‘narrative embellishment.’
+Either it was just made up, or she had to deal with people’s doubt for so long that she no longer believes it herself.
 But enough of this,” Tabia said, holding her hands out to Dinara.
 Reluctantly, Dinara took them.
-“More practice will not do you any favors, pet.
-Go rest, and remember: stories mean the most when you, the one doing the telling, are moved by them as well.
-Don't be so hard on yourself.
+“More practice will not do you any favors, my pet.
+Rest and remember: stories mean the most when you, the one doing the telling, are moved by them as well.
+Don’t be so hard on yourself.
 Just go where Edith leads you.”

-Dinara nodded, a new, determined gleam in her eyes.
+Dinara nodded, a determined new gleam in her eyes.
 “I will.
-I'm sorry for taking so much of your time today, Tabia.”
+Thank you for agreeing to help me today.
+I’m sorry for taking up so much of your time.”

 “Nonsense.
 That’s not something you ever need to apologize for.”